dirgnic/x86_GameOfLife-Encryption/README.md

 ## Output
 The output will be stored in `out.txt`, containing the final state of the matrix after performing the required operations.

----

-This README provides the necessary context for understanding the structure, function, and execution of the program, allowing others to run and test the code effectively.